 Whilst most licking is considered positive, owners still need to watch out for signals that their cat is not happy, as their Maine Coons licks might no longer be a sign of affection and love, but instead indicate feelings of stress and anxiety.

 The most commonly accepted reason explaining why Maine Coons lick their owners is because these large cats are being affectionate.

 Therefore, if you find your Maine Coon licking your hands or arms, do not push them away in the hope they will stop.
 Instead, embrace your large cats’ love for you, since licking is their way of communicating their deep levels of affection.

-Instead, the Maine coon cat is outwardly showing their love for you in this very intimate behaviour.
-They do not understand that the papillae on their tongues, (which is formed by backwards-facing hooks of keratin) can actually be discomforting on human skin.
+Instead, the Maine coon cat is outwardly showing their love for you in this very intimate behavior.
+They do not understand that the papillae on their tongues, (which is formed by backward-facing hooks of keratin) can actually be discomforting on human skin.